 - Quakers and other Christian denominations that operated these schools carry a significant responsibility for the injuries done to the children, their families, their descendants, and their tribal nations.

 Confronting the Truth

-There is now a bill in the U.S. Congress that calls for a Commission on Truth and Healing on the boarding school policies of the 1870s through the late 1960s.
+There is also a bill in the U.S. Congress that calls for a Commission on Truth and Healing on the U.S. boarding school policies of the 1870s through the late 1960s.
 Introduced by Senator Elizabeth Warren in the Senate (S. 2907) and Representative Sharice Davids in the House (H.R.
 5444), the bills establish a commission to learn about the impact of the boarding schools on Native peoples, their communities and families, and their tribal governments.
-Christian denominations and congregations that participated in the boarding schools are examining their own histories and responsibilities; many have already expressed their strong support for this legislation.
+As Christian denominations and congregations that participated in the boarding schools examine their own histories and responsibilities; many are also expressing their strong support for this legislation.

 Resources for Information and Action

-- Review Minutes and Statements of Support from Quaker Yearly and Monthly Meetings and from faith partners
+- Review Minutes and Statements of Support for a U.S. Commission on Truth and Healing from Quaker Yearly and Monthly Meetings and from faith partners.

 - Learn more about Native American Boarding Schools and the role of churches – including Quakers – in the plans and implementation of these schools.